msalemor/sk-rag-pattern/README.md

   -	Using the text in the top relevant results to augment the prompt.
   -	Sending the prompt for completion with the original query and the augmented context.

+In SK, a memory is on object that includes among other things an ID (could be a URL to the original document), text (generally a text chunk), and a text embedding.
+This API allows you to ingest, recall, query, and delete SK memories.

 ### Payload Models